19+ Travertine Tile Backsplash

 Travertine colors and finishes

-Travertine tiles come in various colors with the most popular among them being beige, ivory, dark brown (noce), walnut colors (dark, medium, and light), gold, and silver.
-The travertine tile backsplash are also available in color combinations although it is important to know that names and color variations are common in the industry.
+Travertine tiles come in various colors with the most popular among them being beige, ivory, dark brown (noche), walnut colors (dark, medium, and light), gold, and silver.
+The travertine tile backsplash is also available in color combinations although it is important to know that names and color variations are common in the industry.
 The tiles are also available in different finishes including honed, tumbled, polished and bush hammered among others.
-Combining the finishes is also possible depending with your preference.
+Combining the finishes is also possible depending on your preference.

 The exquisiteness and classiness of travertine tile backsplash can help in the creation of a modern look in the kitchen space.
 It is, however, important to select colors that blend well with cabinet and countertop colors for finer results.
 You can always highlight the backsplash by using low lighting in the kitchen.

 All pictures copyright to their respective owner(s). backsplash.com does not claim ownership of any of the pictures displayed on this site unless stated otherwise. backsplash.com does not knowingly intend or attempt to offend or violate any copyright or intellectual property rights of any entity.
 Some images used on backsplash.com are taken from the web and believed to be in the public domain such as, Houzz, Pinterest, Instagram.
 Most of the sourced material posted to backsplash.com is posted according to the “fair use” doctrine of copyright law for non-commercial, education, design ideas and discussion purposes.